macfrei/omr-react-advanced/README.md

-# Getting Started with React - Advanced ⚡️
+# Getting Started with React - ⚡️ Advanced ⚡️

 We will use this repository for our #onemoreround about react - advanced!

 - [Your questions omr: 25.02.2021](https://scrumlr.io/#/board/-MUDB5P2KMQrp2QgeKo5)

+We implemented routing in the branch 'routing'.
+Go check it out! 🎉

 ## Get the app started with `npm start`